Thomas J. Monaghan (politician): Unsuccessful 1953 campaign

 In the primary election in May 1953, Monaghan was nominated, without opposition, as the Democratic candidate for mayor.
 He ran against Republican Kendig C. Bare, who, being the incumbent mayor, was running for reelection.
 Monaghan promised prospective voters that he would improve the city's sewage and water facilities to accommodate its expanding boundaries, build a new police station, and eliminate slums and substandard housing.
-The general election took place in November of 1953.
+The general election took place in November 1953.
 Monaghan lost to Bare by 636 votes.

 First term (1958-1962)

 Campaign, election and inauguration

-In March of 1957, the Democratic City Committee unanimously endorsed Monaghan as their party's candidate for mayor.
-The Committee claimed that his previous experience in politics and his understanding of the Lancaster community's needs made him an ideal candidate.
+In March 1957, the Democratic City Committee unanimously endorsed Monaghan as their party's candidate for mayor; he was an ideal candidate, according to the committee, because he had a good deal of prior political experience and understood Lancaster's citizens' needs well.
 Monaghan accepted the endorsement, and on May 21 was nominated uncontested as Democratic candidate in the primary election.
 Monaghan's opponent was Harold W. Budding, a Republican.

 Monaghan won the general election in November by 1,236 votes, becoming the first Democratic mayor of Lancaster since 1933, when James H. Ross defeated Edward Rhoads.
 Monaghan had a total of 10,389 votes to Budding's 9,153.
 He had gained favor from some Republican voters due to his apparent personal integrity and dedication to getting people, regardless of party, interested in government.
 Two of the council posts, three of the school board posts, and the positions of city treasurer and city controller were also won by Democrats.

-He was sworn in on January 6, 1958 by incumbent mayor Kendig C. Bare.
+He was sworn in on January 6, 1958, by incumbent mayor Kendig C. Bare.
 In his inaugural speech Monaghan stated that Democrats would be slow to adopt new policies.
-Monaghan presented to Bare the Red Rose Award, which Bare himself had established in 1950 to honor exceptional Lancaster citizens.
+Monaghan presented to Bare the Red Rose Award, an award for "outstanding citizens" that Bare himself had established in 1950.

 Unsuccessful reelection campaign

-In March of 1961 Monaghan announced that he was available for another term.
+In March 1961 Monaghan began his campaign for another term.
 His opponent was George Coe, a Republican.
 Monaghan, who believed that voters had the right to know their candidates' views, offered Coe the chance to host a series of discussions with him.
-Coe, however, refused to; Richard A. Snyder, the chairman of Lancaster County's Republican Party, barred Coe from making joint appearances with Monaghan.
-After Coe made remarks about his intent to dismiss certain members of the administration if he were elected, Monaghan accused Coe and the Republican Party of trying to return the spoils system to the Lancaster government.
+Coe, however, refused to; Richard A. Snyder, the chairman of Lancaster County's Republican Party, barred Coe from appearing alongside Monaghan.
+After Coe said he would fire certain officials if he were elected, Monaghan accused Coe and the Republican Party of trying to return the spoils system to the Lancaster government.

 In the general election, which was counted on November 7, Coe won by 1,385 votes.
 Coe had earned 11,873 votes and Monaghan 10,488, although Monaghan briefly had the lead in the first returns.
-Monaghan congratulated Coe, with whom he claimed to be well-acquainted, and said that he would help him transition into office.
+Monaghan congratulated Coe, with whom he claimed to be "well-enough acquainted", and said that he would help him transition into office.